tobymao/sqlglot/README.md

 ## SQL Optimizer

 SQLGlot can rewrite queries into an "optimized" form.
 It performs a variety of [techniques](sqlglot/optimizer/optimizer.py) to create a new canonical AST.
-This AST can be used to standaradize queries or provide the foundations for implementing an actual engine.
+This AST can be used to standardize queries or provide the foundations for implementing an actual engine.

 ```python
 import sqlglot